Is It Safe to Travel to Colombia in 2026?

 - kidnapping

 The overall security situation has been worsening recently.
-Contributing factors: Violent crime is common in many areas, Political demonstrations can lead to road closures and may become violent.
+Contributing factors: violent crime is common in many areas, political demonstrations can disrupt travel and may become violent, illegal armed groups have increased in number.

 Traveler Impact

-Solo travelers face significant risks from violent crime, particularly in urban areas where robbery and assault are prevalent, making it essential to remain vigilant and avoid high-risk neighborhoods.
+Solo travelers face significant risks from violent street crime, particularly in urban areas like Bogotá and Medellín, where robbery and assault are common.

-Business travelers may encounter operational disruptions due to civil unrest and transportation challenges, particularly in areas with frequent protests that can lead to road closures.
+Business travelers may encounter operational disruptions due to civil unrest and must navigate a challenging security environment, particularly in areas with high crime rates.

-Families traveling with children face heightened risks from crime and limited access to healthcare outside major cities, necessitating careful planning and awareness of safe areas.
+Families traveling with children face heightened risks due to violent crime and limited healthcare access outside major cities, making safety a primary concern.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Colombia.